google/schedviz/README.md

     The shell script collects the `sched_switch`, `sched_wakeup`, `sched_wakeup_new`, and `sched_migrate_task` tracepoints.

+    > NOTE: There is also a binary version of the trace collector script, which can collect traces larger than the size of the buffer.
+    >
+    > To build it, run `bazel build util:trace` from the root of the repo.
+    >
+    > To run it, run `sudo bazel-bin/util/trace`.
+It takes the same arguments as the shell script, except -copy_timeout.

 2. Copy the generated tar.gz file off of the trace machine to a machine that can access the SchedViz UI.